Snowboard Injuries and Prevention

 During snowboarding, the knees are the natural springs of that absorb most of the shocks.
 Interestingly, 4 to 8 percent of snowboarding injuries take place while the person is waiting in ski-lift lines or entering and exiting ski lifts.
 Snowboarders push themselves forward with a free foot while in the ski-lift line, leaving the other foot (usually that of the lead leg) locked on the board at a 45- to 90-degree angle, placing a large torque force on this leg and predisposing the person to knee injury if a fall occurs.
 However, compared to skiing, knee injuries are less common and less severe in snowboarding for several reasons.

+First, a snowboard only has two edges that can “catch” unexpectedly on snow as opposed to the four edges on skis.
+Also, snowboards tend to be shorter than skis; hence the lever arm of force produced by any twist is reduced.
 Most knee injuries in snowboarding are caused by extremely hard collisions (such as when you hit a tree), or impacts from unexpected angles or turning motions.
 To avoid such injuries, make sure you know your limitations; the time it generally takes for you to make a turn and your ability to make a sharp turn if need be.
 Keep in mind that as your snowboarding technique improves, your ability to absorb harder impacts will also intensify.
 Also, while boarding, make sure you keep your knees bent at all times, especially when performing jumps or tricks.

 Head Injuries